Ethics at Lockheed Martin

-Our Supplier Code of Conduct, referenced in the ethics clause of all new purchase orders, expresses the expectations we hold for our suppliers, and mirrors the standards we set for our own employees, Board of Directors, and other business associates.
+Our Supplier Code of Conduct (2020 Edition), referenced in the ethics clause of all new purchase orders, expresses the expectations we hold for our suppliers, and mirrors the standards we set for our own employees, Board of Directors, and other business associates.

 In early 2017 our purchase orders were revised to state that both Lockheed Martin and its suppliers "are expected to conduct themselves in a manner consistent with the principles expressed in either the Lockheed Martin Supplier Code of Conduct, or the Defense Industry Initiative (DII) Model Supplier Code of Conduct."

-It has been translated into multiple languages to better serve our international supplier base.
+The Supplier Code of Conduct has been translated into multiple languages to better serve our international supplier base.
 (Below are links to the 2017 version pending translations of the 2020 version)